Furnace Repair Checklist

 - Find your main electrical panel.
 If you don’t know where it is, keep an eye out for a metallic metal box in your basement, garage or closet.

 - Make sure your hands and feet are dry prior to using the panel or breakers.

 - Look for the breaker marked “furnace” or “heat,” and ensure it’s turned “on.”
 If the breaker has tripped, it will be in the middle or “off” spot.

-- Using one hand, steadily switch the breaker to the “on” spot.
-If the breaker trips right away and pops back to “off,” don’t try to reset it and get in touch with a professional from Tokay Heating and Air Conditioning at 209-257-3156 right away.
+- Using one hand, steadily switch the breaker to the “on” position.
+If the breaker trips right away and pops back to “off,” don't try to reset it and get in touch with a professional from Tokay Heating and Air Conditioning at 209-257-3156 right away.